 Sprint review agenda

-How to prepare for a good sprint review?
+How to prepare for a great sprint review

-Start before the sprint planning session.
-Yes, you read that correctly.
-Before the planning, the Product Owner should imagine a sprint review session and especially the opening.
+Start the preparation before the sprint planning session.
+Before planning, the Product Owner should imagine a sprint review session, especially the opening.

 Which 3 goals you want to aim in the sprint for?

-These three goals will be fulfilled by multiple backlog items.
-The most important can be recognized upfront so the product owner can even guide team members on which user stories will be necessary to demonstrate at the sprint review session.
+Multiple backlog items will fulfill these three goals.
+The most important can be recognized upfront so the product owner can guide team members on which user stories will be necessary to demonstrate at the sprint review session.
 Much easier for them to prepare for the demo.